jwoudenberg/elm-pair/elm-pair.com/content/commercial-license.md

 template = "page.html"
 +++

-**Note: All information on this page pertains to an as of yet unreleased version of Elm-pair.
-All currently released versions of Elm-pair are entirely free, including for commercial work.**

----

 Using Elm-pair for non-commercial projects is free!
 You can find the full text of the free non-commercial license [here][non-commercial-license].

 If you'd like to use Elm-pair for commercial projects as well then you need to buy a commercial license.
 A commercial license is personal, and grants you the right to use Elm-pair for commercial projects for a year.
 The license covers all version of Elm-pair, including any new versions that will be released in the licensing period, and allows you to use Elm-pair for commercial work on as many machines as you like.